dnanexus/dxWDL/README.md

 It provides a reasonably complete set of WDL features.
 WDL draft-2 is supported, with a few exceptions:
 * Calls with missing arguments have limited support
-* The ouput section:
-1. does not support expressions
-2. requires full definitions.
+* The output section does not allow expressions, and requires full definitions.
 For example:
 ```wdl
 workflow foo {
   output {